bitcoin-abe/bitcoin-abe/README-FASTCGI.txt

 Apache 2 FastCGI setup on Debian/Ubuntu
 =======================================

+This document describes how to install and run Abe as a FastCGI process under Apache 2 on a Debian GNU/Linux or Ubuntu system.
+Advantages of FastCGI over the built-in HTTP server include:

+    * lets browsers cache static content for better performance;
+    * can integrate with an existing website, no :2750 in URLs.

+These instructions assume root privileges.
+To begin a privileged session in a terminal window, issue "sudo -i" (Ubuntu) or "su -" (Debian).

 Install required packages:

     apt-get install apache2 libapache2-mod-fcgid python-flup
     apt-get install python-crypto

+Change directory to the Abe distribution and install Abe:

+    cd bitcoin-abe
+    python setup.py install

 Replace YOUR.ABE.DOMAIN below with a domain that resolves to this host.
 The site will be http://YOUR.ABE.DOMAIN/.
 To embed Abe in an existing site (e.g., http://YOUR.DOMAIN/abe/) simply prepend a path (e.g., "/abe") in the Alias directives and place them in your existing sites-available file instead of a new VirtualHost.

-Replace ABE/DIRECTORY/htdocs with the directory containing abe.css;
+Replace HTDOCS/DIRECTORY below with the directory containing abe.css;
 the Apache process must have permission to read it.
+The following command displays the correct value:

+    python -m Abe.abe --print-htdocs-directory

-Replace "/usr/lib/cgi-bin" with another directory if you prefer;
+Optionally, replace "/usr/lib/cgi-bin" below with another directory;
 Apache must have the directory configured with Options +ExecCGI.

 Create file /etc/apache2/sites-available/abe with these contents:

     <VirtualHost *>
         ServerName YOUR.ABE.DOMAIN
-        Alias /static/ ABE/DIRECTORY/htdocs/
+        Alias /static/ HTDOCS/DIRECTORY
         Alias / /usr/lib/cgi-bin/abe.fcgi/

         # Raise this if you get server errors mentioning "mod_fcgid: